hzoo/greenroom/roadmap.md

 [x] appropriately sized boxes (zoom factor, canvas size, text size) [x] dark mode with more professional text

-## TODO:
-[ ] arrange only the future nodes past the timeline playhead, not past nodes [ ] examine why x and y are being distributed even before the playhead, they should only be distributed after the playhead

-[ ] working end to end of voice agent being informed by the chatbot plan
+[x] working end to end of voice agent being informed by the chatbot plan
   - Integration between ChatBot and VoiceChat:
     1. Extended ChatBot class to:
       - Add method to get current tone and response for voice agent